In a Lifetime: 1989 re-release

-In 1989, to promote Clannad's 'best-of' compilation, Pastpresent, "In a lifetime" was re-released.
-The song was the first single from the compilation.
+To promote Clannad's 'best-of' compilation, Pastpresent, "In a Lifetime" was re-released on 19 June 1989.
+The song was the second single from the compilation.
 The single was released on four formats, which included a picture disc version of the 7" vinyl release.
 The B-side of the single included the track "Something to Believe In", a collaboration with American musician Bruce Hornsby, taken from the 1987 Clannad album Sirius.